- Why Air Guard?

 Where will they work?

 One of the primary benefits of joining the Air Guard is the ability to serve at a unit close to home, making members even more involved in the community they are already invested in.
-After the initial training, Air Guard members serve one weekend a month and two weeks a year at a unit near their home, and have the opportunity to pursue a full-time career or go to college full-time.
+After the initial training, Air Guard members serve one weekend a month and two weeks a year at a unit near their home, and have the opportunity to pursue an education or career on a full-time basis.

 Will they be deployed?